The J P Jacobs Charitable Trust

 Overview

 THE J P JACOBS CHARITABLE TRUST is a private grant-making trust registered with the UK Charity Commission since 1971.
-The trust operates through an investment-based model, using income generated from its charitable investments to make annual distributions to various charitable organizations.
-With annual grant expenditure ranging from approximately £137,000 to £182,000 in recent years, the trust supports causes across six primary sectors: Arts, Religion, Community, Health Research, Conservation, and Youth.
-The trust is governed by three trustees who exercise absolute discretion in determining grant recipients and amounts.
-The trust does not raise funds from the public and operates as a private foundation making grants to organisations throughout the UK, with a particular focus on London.
+The trust operates through an investment-based model, using income generated from its charitable investments to make annual distributions to various charitable organisations.
+The trust supports causes across six primary sectors: Arts, Religion, Community, Health Research, Conservation, and Youth.
+The trustees exercise absolute discretion in determining grant recipients and amounts.
+The trust does not raise funds from the public and operates as a private foundation making grants to organisations throughout the UK.

 Funding Priorities

-The trust operates a single discretionary grant-making program with awards distributed at the trustees' discretion across multiple sectors.
-No specific grant tiers or named programs are publicly advertised.
+The trust operates a single discretionary grant-making programme with awards distributed at the trustees' discretion across multiple sectors.
+No specific grant tiers or named programmes are publicly advertised.

 Priority Areas

-• Arts, Culture & Heritage: Support for arts organizations and cultural initiatives
+- Arts, Culture & Heritage: Support for arts organisations and cultural initiatives

 Additional beneficiary categories include: